 The Drug Court tailors a treatment program to address the offender’s specific needs and plays a supervisory role during the treatment program.
 Drug Courts are different from other courts as they have three specific objectives:

 - To reduce the drug dependency of eligible persons

 - To promote the reintegration of such drug dependent persons into the community

 - To reduce the need for such drug dependent persons to resort to criminal activity to support their drug dependencies.

-Why should my son/daughter choose to attend a Drug Court?
+Why attend a Drug Court?

-Is my son/daughter eligible to participate in the Drug Court program?
+Am I eligible to participate in the Drug Court program?

 - Be before one of the following Local or District Courts: Bankstown, Belmont, Blacktown, Burwood, Campbelltown, Cessnock, East Maitland, Fairfield, Kurri Kurri, Liverpool, Maitland, Mount Druitt, Newcastle, Parramatta, Penrith, Raymond Terrace, Richmond, Ryde, Toronto or Windsors

 - Have a “usual place of residence” within the Wester Sydney Catchment Area (i.e. Auburn; Bankstown City; Blacktown City; Campbelltown City; Fairfield City; Hawkesbury City; Holroyd City; Liverpool City; Parramatta City; Penrith, or the Hills Shire.); or have a “usual place of residence” within the Toronto Catchment Area (i.e. Cessnock City, Lake Macquarie City, Maitland City, Newcastle City, Port Stephens)

 A person is not eligible if he or she: